 In 1959 Fidel Castro’s rebel army ‘assumed power’, replacing Batista’s defeated government.
 Due to shared communist ideologies Castro immediately received support and money from the Soviet Union and swiftly began armed intervention overseas.
-Over the following three years invasion attempts began in neighbouring Latin American countries such as the Dominican Republic, Nicaragua and Panama but […]

 The dependence on support from the Soviet Union can be seen by the change in military tactics after the fall of the USSR.
-In the late 1980s Cuba began to withdraw its military from its occupied countries and ‘abandoned’ its support of revolutionary movements.
-Since the last forces were removed from Angola in 1991 there has been no active fighting abroad by the Cuban military and they have instead adopted a ‘war of the people’ to shift the emphasis to defensive capabilities.
-Currently the greatest fear is an attack from the USA, possibly through Guantanamo Bay.
+In the late 1980s, Cuba began to withdraw its military from its occupied countries and ‘abandoned’ its support of revolutionary movements.
+Since the last forces were removed from Angola in 1991 there has been no active fighting abroad by the Cuban military and they have instead adopted a ‘war of the people to shift the emphasis to defensive capabilities.
+Currently, the greatest fear is an attack from the USA, possibly through Guantanamo Bay.

 Publishers comment: The author of this article did not work with quote notes.
 The last pages provide the reader with a list of sources on which this article refers.

 the article was written by Asghari Kosar, Rigby Miranda